Maintaining Full Time Status

 F-1 students can work up to 20 hours per week on campus.
 F-2 dependents are not authorized to work either on campus or off campus.
 When course registration is complete, international students can visit the Career and Development Center for campus job openings.

 - International students are responsible for getting their own on campus job upon arrival and registration of courses.
-Student employment at CSUCI is handled through the Career Services.
+Student employment at CI is handled through the Career Services.
 Once you have registered, you may apply for a campus job.

 - Remember that as an international student, you are NOT allowed to take Federal Work Study positions.
 Graduate teaching or research assistantships and fellowships are awarded and determined at the department level.